Arthrogryposis multiplex congenital (AMC)

 The contractures do not worsen over time, so treatments to encourage joint movement can lead to significant improvements.
 Arthrogryposis doesn’t affect a child’s cognitive abilities or limit their lifespan.

-What are the signs and symptoms of Arthrogryposis Multiplex Congenital (AMC)?
+What are the signs and symptoms of arthrogryposis multiplex congenital (AMC)?

 • Abnormalities of the central nervous system